Abdullahkhan1010/Portfolio/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+The application will be available in your browser.

 ## 📁 Project Structure